luciusmagn/magnusi.tech/posts/huoh.md

 "Uh, okay.
 What do you have for him?"

-"This might surprise you, but lightbulbs.
+"This might surprise you, but light bulbs.
 It's not a big package, only six of them.
 He is one of the three customers thanks to whom I have been able to enter The City."
 Horus explained.

-"Why would he order lightbulbs from you if you are from so far away?"
+"Why would he order light bulbs from you if you are from so far away?"
 Neiro was still more than slightly suspicious.

-"I make lightbulbs like no other.
-I have a wide sortiment of illumination devices for all sorts of usecases.
+"I make light bulbs like no other.
+I have a wide assortment of illumination devices for all sorts of use-cases.
 You'll see in due time."

 Strange.